cttengsfmta/mobility-data-specification/provider/README.md

 Gets all trips within that bounding-box where any point inside the `route` is inside said box.
 The order is defined as: southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).

+Trips for the entire service area shall be returned if a bounding box is not specified.
+Trips for all devices shall be returned if a device Id is not specified.
+The provider shall return the empty JSON object for requests with an end_time that happened before the earliest available trip.
+A provider shall return an error response as described in the [common section](../common/README.md) for requests with a start_time in the future or an end_time which is smaller than the start_time.

 ### Vehicle Types

 | `vehicle_type` |